-There are around 50-80 LOF cases notified to Lloyd’s each year of which only 25%, on average, are arbitrated.
-The majority are settled commercially, on an amicable basis, usually with a significant saving in both expense and time.
+There are some 50 LOF cases notified to Lloyd’s each year of which only 25%, on average, are arbitrated.
+The majority are settled commercially.
 ISU members are expected to be realistic in their security demands and Award/Settlement expectations in cases involving modest and straightforward salvage services.

 The salvage award, a proportion of the salved value of the property recovered by the salvor, is fixed by an experienced Arbitrator appointed from a panel of Lloyd’s Salvage Arbitrators.
 The Arbitrator applies an internationally accepted set of criteria in order to assess the award.
 The criteria take account of many factors, including: the degree of danger; the value of the property salved; the skill and effort in preventing damage to the environment; the expenses incurred; the level of service provided; and the salvor’s long term investment in tugs and other vessels and equipment which may be required on an infrequent basis.